viktor-platform/sample-dynamo/README.md

 $\qquad$ 4.3 Fill in the description, allocation to specific and use your workspace

 $\qquad$ 4.4 Click "Create".
 You will get the following pop-up (see figure below).
 Paste the credential code and place it in the install wizard immediately.
-Viktor will not preserve this data for security reasons.
+VIKTOR will not preserve this data for security reasons.

 ![My Image](Read_me_files/Credentials_popup.png)